Which school-leaving qualification category do you fall into?

 - The APS calculation is based on the best seven subjects including Life Orientation (faculty-specific subjects must be included in the calculation)

-- AP subjects are also included in the APS calculation
+- Further Studies (previously AP) subjects are also included in the APS calculation

 Please see the Guide for Applicants or specific online course entries for APS and other requirements.